simon-m-mudd/NMDM_sphinx_website/index.rst

       * Set up a python repository in github.
       * Make a small program for reading files based on the videos.

+  #.
+Prior to week 4 tutorial:

+      * Read the Matplotlib section on this website
+      * Create the two programs detailed in parts 1 and 2
+      * Explore other matplotlib possibilities for your own work

 Authors
 =============